avengerandy/mayoi/README.md

 </p>

 ## Introduction
-mayoi is a small unittest framework that depend on only [**async**](http://caolan.github.io/async/).
-It just provide two compoment:
+mayoi just provide two compoment:
 * a function for search your test file and run it
-* a Mock Object for mock & unmock function that your test depend on
+* a Mock Object for mock & unmock buildin function that your test depend on

 ## Installation
 use npm install